 What To Think About

 Surgery usually is not required to treat BPH, but it may be a reasonable choice for some men.
 Choosing surgery depends largely on your preferences and comfort with the idea of having surgery.
-Things to consider include your expectations, the severity of your symptoms, and the possibility of developing complications.
+Things to think about include your expectations, the severity of your symptoms, and the possibility of complications.

 Men who have severe symptoms often have great improvement in quality of life following surgery.
 Men whose symptoms are mild may find that surgery does not greatly improve quality of life.
-Men with only mild symptoms may want to think carefully before having surgery to treat BPH.
+So men with only mild symptoms may want to think carefully before having surgery to treat BPH.

 eMedicineHealth Medical Reference from Healthwise